-You can use Web Behavior Tracking to identify contacts who have abandoned their carts or visited and browsed product pages on your site; you can then automatically target these contacts with relevant product recommendations, offers, testimonials and wishlist details to encourage them to convert their interest into a purchase.
+You can use Web behavior tracking to identify contacts who have abandoned their carts or visited and browsed product pages on your site.

-- Firstly, use the program builder to create a simple program, which will automate the process for you.
-Set your program to enrol daily (although it could be less often, if you wish) and add an enrolment rule which triggers from a segment.
+Set your program to enrol daily (or less often, if you prefer) and then add an enrolment rule which triggers from a segment.

-- You could also make it time specific, by adding a filter which only includes those contacts who have viewed the department's pages since the beginning of the promotion.
+You could also add a filter which only includes those contacts who have viewed the specific pages since the beginning of the sale or promotion.

-- Your campaign will get automatically sent out to the contacts that satisfy your enrolment rules, informing them of the best sellers within the department.
+The program automatically sends out your campaign to the contacts that satisfy your enrolment rules, informing them of the best sellers within the department.
 This allows you to educate those potential purchasers who were looking around.

 You can include reviews of these best selling products and testimonials from satisfied customers, as well as suggesting other related products, meaning your recipient doesn't just hit a dead end if they do happen to decide none of these products are for them, or if they have already bought one or more of them.

-And don't forget - this Web Behavior Tracking program model, which could of course include greater complexity, can be applied to any type of individual product or sales page on your site, enabling you to convert 'browsing' leads into actual sales.
+This Web behavior tracking program model, which could of course include greater complexity, can be applied to any type of individual product or sales page on your site, enabling you to convert 'browsing' leads into actual sales.